 Recent research suggested the use of the three kinds of wines (a red wine, a white wine and shedeh, respectively) found in Tutankhamun’s Burial chamber were for the King’s three-step resurrection ritual, while the rest of wines found in the Annexe chamber were offerings of the usual kind for sustenance in the afterlife [Guasch-Jané 2011].

-We plan a five steps methodology addressed to:
+We plan a three steps methodology addressed to:

 The databases created during the project (bibliographic and iconographic) will be accessible on-line using GIS technology.
 An archaeological map of the viticulture and winemaking scenes will be created with the Egyptian archaeological sites, tombs, iconography and texts.
 We will also develop software applications to handheld devices, such as mobile phones and tablet computers, so that the project’s website can be accessible from almost anywhere at anytime.

-4c) Develop and post a video explaining the project and the research developed.
+Videos will be develop and posted on the project’s website explaining the project and the research developed.

 Having noticed that wine production in ancient Egypt has not been thoroughly studied or documented, the ‘Irep en Kemet’ project team is documenting and studying, for the first time, the complete corpus of viticulture and winemaking scenes depicted on the walls of the ancient Egyptian private tombs, being the most important data to study the history and legacy of wine production in the Mediterranean region.